Bitteneite/bitten_restoboards/bit_m0116/readme.md

 - [Vial](https://get.vial.today/) will be required for verification.
 Please ensure that it's installed and running correctly.

 ## Preparation
+This section will cover how you can easily flash your RP2040-based controller.
+My unit was a cheap clone I bought off of AliExpress.

 1. Download the .uf2 firmware file: